 There’s a lot to like about raising chickens in your own backyard.
 The eggs are a real temptation—tastier and fresher than any store eggs and better for baking, too.
 The shells, along with the chicken poop, can be tossed right into the compost pile.
 Much of the day, the birds entertain themselves, picking at grass, worms, beetles, and all of the good things that go into making those yummy farm eggs.

 Remember, though: Nothing good comes easy.

-Preparation for Raising Chickens
+Preparing for Raising Chickens

-- You’ll need a chicken coop.
+- First, you’ll need a chicken coop.
 It has to hold a feeder and water containers and a nest box for every three hens.
 It should be large enough that you can stand in it to gather eggs and shovel manure.
 Here’s how to build a chicken coop in your backyard.

 - Hens will lay through spring and summer and into the fall, as long as they have 12 to 14 hours of daylight.
 Expect to collect eggs daily, or even twice a day.